llord1/llord1.github.io/_posts/2020-08-26-AssetsSLUlaw.md

 During the summer 2020 conference for the Society for Caribbean Linguistics

-Very little has been done to understand the link between lingusitics and legal affairs in a country
+Very little has been done to understand the link between linguistics and legal affairs in a country

 There are indeed benefits to being a multilingual lawyer.
 As of 2015,  Brian Porro, the principal translator at the Directorate-General for Translation at the European Commission, eagerly sought to hire lawyer-linguists at the European Court of Justice; instead, he noted that there was "a dearth of suitably qualified prospective English candidates in law with an additional language" [theguardian.com/law/2015/jul/07/all].
 Therefore, this scarcity of capable multilingual lawyers may allow for international law firms to extend higher salaries to bilingual employees.
 Moreover, Porro suggested that speaking additional languages facilitated better communication.
 He added that the very presence of a sub-discipline could highlight one's ability to concentrate and deploy your language skills in legal practice.
 He also notes that one's language skills could also provide opportunities to work abroad.